Compute

 Scenarios

-EVS disks can be used as system disks or data disks for servers.
-You can purchase data disks on the EVS console, or purchase them together with system disks on the ECS console.
+You can use EVS disks as system disks or data disks for servers.
+You can purchase data disks on the EVS console, or purchase them together with system disks on the cloud server console.

 This section describes how to purchase data disks on the EVS console.